uio-bmi/IN-BIOSx000/index.md

 The exam will be a combination of the following two parts:

- * an *individual* home project combined with an oral exam presentation of the home project followed by questioning / discussion on December 12th and 13th (not confirmed).
+ * an *individual* home project combined with an oral exam presentation of the home project followed by questioning / discussion on December 9th (MSc students) or 10th (PhD students).
 Students will present their work to 2-3 teachers, followed by some questioning (approx 20 minutes in total for each student).
 This home exam will be handed out to all participants after the lectures.
- * a 2 hour written digital exam at Silurveien 2 on December 12th or 13th (date not confirmed)
+ * a 2 hour written digital exam at Silurveien 2 on December 10th for all students.

 The exams are graded on a pass/fail scale.